gospacedev/lunar/docs/index.md

-# Lunar
+# Lunar, music for the moon!

-Lunar is a music player for terminal enthusiasts.
+Lunar is a music player for terminal enthusiasts!

 ## Install
 To build from the source make sure to have [Go](https://go.dev/) installed, then install by runing this command: